 Under Sync, select Continuous or On Request (Figure 11).
 When set to Continuous, changes made to the data on the master drive will be automatically and continuously copied to the recovery drive when both hard drives are installed in the system.
-On Request allows users to update data from the master drive to the recovery drive manually using the Intel Rapid Storage Technology in the operating system.
-On Request allow allows users to restore the master drive to a previous state.
+On Request allows users to update data from the master drive to the recovery drive manually using the Update Volume function of the Intel Matrix Storage Console in the operating system.
+On Request also allows users to restore the master drive to a previous state.